ThanhDanh-1999/CNN...Traffic-Signs-Classification-VietNam-on-Jetson-Nano/README.md

 # Traffic-Signs-Classification-VietNam-on-Jetson-Nano

-Traffic Signs Vietnam Detection and Recognition
+### Traffic Signs Vietnam Detection and Recognition

-Traffic Signs VietNam Recognition use CNN
+### Traffic Signs VietNam Recognition use CNN

-And use YOLO Algorithm for Object Detection
+### And use YOLO Algorithm for Object Detection

-Execute on NVIDIA Jetson Nano 2GB Developer Kit
+### Execute on NVIDIA Jetson Nano 2GB Developer Kit

+© 2021 ThDanh